enorith/enorith/README.md

-# A framework for golang web artisan
+# A golang framework for web artisans.